CyberSource/cybersource-rest-client-java/docs/InstrumentIdentifierApi.md

 <a name="getInstrumentIdentifierPaymentInstrumentsList"></a>
 # **getInstrumentIdentifierPaymentInstrumentsList**
-> PaymentInstrumentList1 getInstrumentIdentifierPaymentInstrumentsList(instrumentIdentifierId, profileId, offset, limit)
+> PaymentInstrumentList1 getInstrumentIdentifierPaymentInstrumentsList(instrumentIdentifierId, profileId, retrieveBinDetails, offset, limit)

 List Payment Instruments for an Instrument Identifier